arcaus/Snake-Game-PyOpenGL/README.md

     ii.
 Check Python version using command: py -V <br>
    iii.
 Download and install the same version of PyOpenGL and PyOpenGL_Accelerate <br>

-3. Dodnload the snake.py script in the same folder. <br>
+3. Download the snake.py script in the same folder. <br>

 4. Now you can run the game!